Moghaddas-Economics/Yoga-Pose-Recognition-CNN/README.md

-# Yoga Pose Classification Using Convolutional Neural Networks and Transfer Learning
+# Explainable Deep learning for Yoga Pose
+Recognition: a Comparative study of CNN and MobileNetV2l Networks and Transfer Learning
 ## Project Overview

 This project develops an automated yoga pose classification system using deep learning and computer vision techniques.
 Two image-classification approaches are implemented and compared: